RaveMaker/docker-jekyll/README.md

 docker-compose file includes:
  - Jekyll New - Creates a new Jekyll website in `jekyll-new` folder
- - Jekyll Dev - `jekyll serve`
+ - Jekyll Serve - `jekyll serve`
  - Jekyll Prod - `jekyll build` and serve with nginx
- - Traefik support for Production and Development
+ - Traefik v2 support

 ## Setup
 1. clone the repo